 As an acclaimed poet and playwright, it is said it is hard to imagine the revolutionary decade in Ireland without W. B. Yeats.
 His hauntingly beautiful poems such as “The Lake Isle of Innisfree” and “The Stolen Child” are juxtaposed with powerful poems that document the political unrest in “September 1913”, and “Easter 1916.”

 A cultural revolutionary, Yeats co-founded the Abbey Theatre, the Irish Literary Society, and the Cuala Press.
 He is forever associated with his muse, Maude Gonne, and his unrequited love for her is well documented.

 In 2015, Ireland celebrated the 150th anniversary of the birth of the Nobel Prize-winning poet.
 The festival of celebration presented a local, national and international series of exhibitions, performances, educational events, festivals, concerts, readings, talks, and screenings.

-In honor of the beloved Irish poet's birthday, here are some of Yeats's most famous quotes:
+In honor of the beloved Irish poet, here are some of Yeats's most famous quotes:

 “Education is not the filling of a pail, but the lighting of a fire.”